"CODA:" How To Do Social Issues True Justice

 It is not until it bucks clichés in small ways that it finds that soul, building upon those minor deviations to gain substance.
 The boy always hurts the girl he likes, and every time he chases her down, begging to explain himself, she says there can be neither explanation nor forgiveness and darts to her dingy apartment to weep into a pint of Chunky Monkey.
 Not here.
 CODA lets the boy explain.
 It knows Ruby has gotten teased so often that trusting someone isn’t like everyone else is hard.
 It may take more for her to understand not everyone is the enemy, but part of her journey isn’t realizing that: the relationship born from accepting it is.

 The best friend always dates the brother, defying convention by scurrying around to hide the illicit relationship.
 When the truth comes out, drama ensues.
 Not here.
-Ruby is against the idea of their relationship, but true to form, she accepts it when she learns of it.
+Ruby is initially put off by Gertie's interest in Leo, but true to form, she accepts it when she learns of it.

 Ruby is not a universal talent.
 She has a feel for singing and a good enough voice to justify a few solid indie records, but she’s no Whitney Houston.
 It doesn’t matter.
 She may never sell out the O2 or an NBA arena, but she has the soul to bring something to a classic song we cannot find in the original.
 Her music teacher may be sassy or demanding in all the ways we’ve seen before, but he frees her from her restraints naturally.
 The movie does not let her be that quaint indie singer who mistakes breathless whispering for singing and strumming a guitar in a quirky outfit for individuality.
 Ruby has more to offer than the shy female vocalists of movies past, and CODA demands she bring it to the surface.